kyleramirez/reactiverecord/docs/_posts/guides/2019-07-16-creating-models.md

 ```
 > &#9495; <span class="label">POST</span> `https://jsonplaceholder.typicode.com/comments` 201 Created

-It looks like our `#<Comment>` was persisted per the API response with an ID of 501!
-How exciting!
-Let's find an individual comment.
+It looks like our `#<Comment>` was persisted with an ID of 501!
+How exciting?
+Now, let's find an individual comment.

-### Show an individual record
+### Show a record
 ```js
 > var comment
 > Comment.find(13).then(response => comment = response)